hwang595/ps_pytorch/README.md

 172.31.30.61
 172.31.29.30
 ```
-After generating the `hosts_address` of all EC2 instances, running the following command will copy your keyfile to the parameter server (PS) and do some basic configurations
+After generating the `hosts_address` of all EC2 instances, running the following command will copy your keyfile to the parameter server (PS) instance whose address is always the first one in `hosts_address`. `local_script.sh` will also do some basic configurations e.g. clone this git repo
 ```
 bash ./tool/local_script.sh ${PS_IP}
 ```
 #### SSH related:
+At this stage, you should ssh to the PS instance and all operation should happen on PS.
 In PS setting, PS should be able to ssh to any compute node, [this part](https://github.com/hwang595/ps_pytorch/blob/master/tools/remote_script.sh#L8-L22) dose the job for you by running (after ssh to the PS)
 ```
 bash ./tools/remote_script.sh
 ```

 ## Prepare Datasets
 We currently support [MNIST](http://yann.lecun.com/exdb/mnist/) and [Cifar10](https://www.cs.toronto.edu/~kriz/cifar.html) datasets.
-Download, split, and transform datasets by
+Download, split, and transform datasets by (and `./tools/remote_script.sh` dose this for you)
 ```
 bash ./src/data_prepare.sh
 ```

 ## Job Launching
-Since this project is built on MPI, tasks are required to be launched from PS (or master). `run_pytorch.sh` wraps job-launching up.
+Since this project is built on MPI, tasks are required to be launched by PS (or master) instance. `run_pytorch.sh` wraps job-launching process up.
 Commonly used options (arguments) are listed as following:

 | Argument                      | Comments                                 |
 | ----------------------------- | ---------------------------------------- |